WELCOME to the West Australian Folk Federation (WAFF)

 If you would like to start a folk club we are here to help you!

-Currently two clubs are officially run under the banner of the WAFF (Wanneroo Folk Club & Merriwa Music Club) and a number of others are affiliated.
+Currently one club is officially run under the banner of the WAFF (Wanneroo Folk Club &amp) and a number of others are affiliated.

 2nd Friday of the month